mark-b-kauffman/phoenixDSK3LO/README.md

 ## phoenixDSK3LO is the 3-Legged OAuth version of phoenixDSK.

 **This is a WIP.
 There is a current design flaw that once you've logged in using 3LO, anyone else can access the application without having to log in.** The only thing 'securing' the application at that point is whether the URL is known & accessable.
 Don't leave this up and running on Heroku.
-Either start it, use it, and shut it down, OR build and use it on your desktop, OR use https://github.com/mark-b-kauffman/phoenixDSK. phoenixDSK's HTTP Basic Authentication mechanism requies every individual browser session to log in.
+Either start it, use it, and shut it down, OR build and use it on your desktop, OR use https://github.com/mark-b-kauffman/phoenixDSK. phoenixDSK's HTTP Basic Authentication mechanism requires every individual browser session to log in.

 Demo use of 3LO with Learn REST Application.
 3LO is not necessary for the DSK tool because the admin will stand it up for their own use, not for others' use.
 3LO lets you use Learn authentication to login to then